HananMurrar/SEOStepsInWatchesShopWeb/README.md

 This is a **practice SEO project** built to demonstrate different SEO skills on a real, deployed website

-The website showcases a small collection of watches with fully optimized pages following SEO, AEO, GEO best practices
+The website showcases a small collection of watches with fully optimized pages following SEO, AEO, GEO practices

 The website simulates a real-world online watch store and demonstrates how SEO techniques are applied from planning to deployment